 Description

-You control Klaymen through the game, your main opponent being Klogg, who wants to destroy Klaymen's homeworld, The Neverhood, via a huge robot called "Evil Engine No. 9".
-He uses an army of extremely dumb skullmonkeys to stop Klaymen in his quest - with the exception of some strange clay birds, each and every enemy in the game is a monkey.
-The game features music with odd lyrics by
+The player takes control of Klaymen throughout the game in an attempt to put a stop to the main opponent, being Klogg, who wants to destroy Klaymen's homeworld, The Neverhood, via a huge robot called "Evil Engine No. 9".
+He uses an army of extremely dumb skullmonkeys to stop Klaymen in his quest; With the exception of several strange, clay birds, each and every enemy in the game is a monkey.
+The game features music with lyrics by

 Terry Scott Taylor.